Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Create or Change Security Account Password

-A security account password is created to make sure that no other user can log on using that user name.
-By default, Microsoft Access assigns a blank password to the Admin user account, and to any new user accounts, you create in your workgroup.
+A security account password is created to ensure that no other user can log on using that Username.
+By default, Microsoft Access assigns a blank password to the Admin user account and any new user accounts you create in your workgroup.

 Start Microsoft Access by using the workgroup the user account is stored in, and log on using the name of the account for which you want to create or change the password.